 How are chatbots used?

-What makes a chatbox effective?
+What makes a chatbot effective?

-"If the company’s brand is fun, the chatbot should be fun.
-If [it’s] serious and professional, the same [goes] for the chatbot," said Jason Junge, CEO of PointerTop.
-"It’s also important that the chatbot be succinct and to the point … otherwise, visitors will feel that their time is being wasted as most do today with automated phone answering systems.”
+- Chatbots must reflect your brand.
+If your chatbot is confusing or doesn’t reflect your branding, it could damage your business’s reputation and lead to lost sales.
+“If the company’s brand is fun, the chatbot should be fun,” said Jason Junge, CEO of PointerTop.
+“If [it’s] serious and professional, the same [goes] for the chatbot.
+It’s also important that the chatbot be succinct and to the point. … Otherwise, visitors will feel that their time is being wasted as most do today with automated phone answering systems.”

 What are some effective strategies for chatbot replies?

-Below are some examples of tactics and styles small business owners can employ with their AI chatbot responses:
+Here are some examples of tactics and styles small business owners can employ with their AI chatbot responses:

 What should I look for in a chatbot?

-"It’s best to implement a chatbot with a singular goal, whether that’s to improve customer service, generate leads, etc.," said Wood.
-"Program chatbot responses with a singular goal that will better funnel customers to the desired destination — for example, to a live demo or conversation with sales.”
+- Choose a chatbot solution that solves a problem.
+Experts recommend focusing on programs that solve a particular problem or are designed for a specific business use case, such as customer service.
+These chatbots are trained to respond to defined patterns or use machine learning to detect patterns and evolve based on the data and interactions.
+“It’s best to implement a chatbot with a singular goal, whether that’s to improve customer service, generate leads, etc.,” Wood said.
+“Program chatbot responses with a singular goal that will better funnel customers to the desired destination — for example, to a live demo or conversation with sales.”